 Trade payables, whose expiration falls within the normal commercial terms, or those where there are no significant financial components, are not discounted.
 If there is a change to one or more elements of a financial liability in place (including through replacement with another instrument) a qualitative and quantitative analysis will be made to check whether that change is substantial compared to the contractual terms already in place.
-In the absence of substantial changes, the difference between the current value of cash flows as modified (calculated using the effective interest rate of the existing instrument at the date of the change) and the book value of the instrument is recorded in the income statement, with consequent adjustment to the value of the financial liability and recalculation of the effective interest rate of the instrument; if there are substantial changes, the instrument in place will be derecognized with simultaneous recognition of the fair value of the new instrument, allocating the difference to the income statement.
+In the absence of substantial changes, the difference between the current value of cash flows as modified (calculated using the effective inAnnual Report 2020 CONSOLIDATED FINANCIAL STATEMENTS/NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS OF THE AEROPORTI DI ROMA GROUP terest rate of the existing instrument at the date of the change) and the book value of the instrument is recorded in the income statement, with consequent adjustment to the value of the financial liability and recalculation of the effective interest rate of the instrument; if there are substantial changes, the instrument in place will be derecognized with simultaneous recognition of the fair value of the new instrument, allocating the difference to the income statement.